 - Make soft sounds

-Babies Do Best in the Same Room with Mom
+Babies Do Best in the Same Room With You

-We encourage moms and babies to “room in” while at the hospital since there are advantages for mom and baby, including:
+We encourage you and your baby to "room in" while at the hospital since there are advantages for mom and baby, including:

 - Babies cry less and are easier to calm

-- Moms learn baby’s cues and they get more confidence in knowing how to take care of their baby
+- You will learn baby's cues and they get more confidence in knowing how to take care of their baby

-- Moms are actually able to get more rest
+- You can actually able to get more rest

 - Better-quality sleep, since babies develop a more regular sleep-wake cycle earlier, and may help ease the transition to day/night routines